 If you're seeking a college with an equal mix of male and female students, this may not be the choice for you.

-At CUNY Graduate School and University Center, the disparity between men and women on campus is higher than the national average.
-The undergraduate student body at CUNY Graduate School and University Center is mostly female.
+At The Graduate Center, CUNY, the disparity between men and women on campus is higher than the national average.
+The undergraduate student body at The Graduate Center is mostly female.

-This university is ranked at #2,954 in male to female diversity nationwide.
+This institution is ranked at #2,954 in male to female diversity nationwide.
 The undergraduate population is comprised of 636 males and 1,651 females.

-If available, the chart below will include the male to female percentage among CUNY Graduate School and University Center's undergraduate students.
+If available, the chart below will include the male to female percentage among The Graduate Center's undergraduate students.

-The disparity between the counts of men and women at CUNY Graduate School and University Center is higher than the national average.
+The disparity between the counts of men and women at The Graduate Center, CUNY is higher than the national average.

-If available, the chart below will include the male to female percentage among CUNY Graduate School and University Center's faculty.
+If available, the chart below will include the male to female percentage among The Graduate Center's faculty.

-The ratio of male to female faculty at CUNY Graduate School and University Center is above average.
+The ratio of male to female faculty at The Graduate Center is excellent.

 Geographic Diversity Not Known